The Magic of Life!

 Sitting on the bench watching all this was her younger sister,

 looking terribly frightened - it was her turn next.

 The rock band was wearing guitar straps -and nothing else.

 'Magic of Life'

 on Jim's life.
-This includes his 40 minute 1996 interview on radio 3LO
+This includes a 40 minute 1996 interview with radio 3LO

-with Doug Aiton.
-Here is one sample extract when Jim talks about polio
+personality, Doug Aiton.
+Here is a sample extract when Jim talks about polio

 and his disability:

 Aiton: How do you feel about being 78?